 Because your treating doctor’s opinions will have serious impacts on your health and your workers’ comp benefits, you need a doctor that focuses on your recovery—not on the insurance company’s financial interests.
 If you’re worried about the company doctor’s potential conflict of interest—or you’re unhappy with your medical care and lack of improvement—consider changing doctors.
 In nearly all states, you can change doctors at least once in your workers’ comp case.
 However, you need to follow the proper procedures in your state.
 (To learn more see our article on how to switch workers’ comp doctors.)

-If your state lets you choose your treating doctor, you should take advantage of this opportunity and carefully weigh your options.
+If your state lets you choose your treating physician, you should take advantage of this opportunity and carefully weigh your options.
 You should research doctors in your community and consider their:

 The doctor’s personality is also important.
 You should trust your doctor and feel comfortable discussing your conditions and concerns with him or her.
 To learn more, see our article on finding a treating doctor in your workers’ comp case.